Viking Longboat Waterford

 Dublinia

-The non-profit heritage center is chock full of interesting exhibits and artifacts to see.
+The non-profit heritage and learning center is chock full of interesting exhibits and artifacts to see.

-At Dublinia, you’ll get the chance to try on some Viking clothing, visit a replica of a Viking house, learn about the Viking alphabet, and much more.
+At Dublinia, you’ll get the chance to try on some Viking clothing, visit a replica Viking house, and learn about the Viking alphabet.

 irelandonabudget.com